Innovation key to tackling energy challenges in Africa – Experts

 Colombo also stressed the need for capacity development, not only for the sake of delivering training hours for the people but for the sake of building the next generation Africans.

-Colombo also noted the need for the right policy, stressing that the market may not change by itself except with the involvement of key policy makers, adding that, “we still need the governmental intervention and government action, which need to be done in a more holistic manner looking at all the cross sectoral linkages.”
+Colombo also noted the need for the right policy, stressing that the market may not change by itself except with the involvement of key policymakers, adding that, “we still need the government intervention and government action, which need to be done in a more holistic manner looking at all the cross-sectoral linkages.”